Raoul Bhaneja: Career

-Raoul Bhaneja has appeared in more than a hundred and twenty different film and television projects in addition to a long list of theatre productions.
+Raoul Bhaneja has appeared in more than a hundred and fifty film and television projects in addition to a long list of theatre productions and is also a four time Canadian Screen Award nominee.

 His first job in television was in the first season of the 1996 cutting edge comedy The Newsroom, directed by Ken Finkleman for CBC.
 He was one of the stars of the television series Train 48, which produced over 300 episodes in two years and was broadcast on Global.

 Bhaneja's first starring role in a feature film was with Andy Jones and Mary Walsh in Extraordinary Visitor in 1998.
 Directed by John Doyle, it debuted at The Toronto International Film Festival.
-Other features include Atom Egoyan's Ararat, The Sentinel opposite Michael Douglas, Godsend with Rebecca Romin, Touch of Pink with Jimi Mistry and Kyle MacLachlan, Weirdsville with Wes Bentley, the romantic comedy The Right Kind of Wrong, the U.S. independent film As Good As You, Portrait of a Serial Monogamist, Ice Soldiers, Miss Sloane, opposite Jessica Chastain, HBO Films Fahrenheit 451 and the 2020 Sundance breakout Possessor opposite Christopher Abbot.
+Other features include Atom Egoyan's Ararat, The Sentinel opposite Michael Douglas, Godsend with Rebecca Romijn, Touch of Pink with Jimi Mistry and Kyle MacLachlan, Weirdsville with Wes Bentley, the romantic comedy The Right Kind of Wrong, the U.S. independent film As Good As You, Portrait of a Serial Monogamist, Ice Soldiers, Miss Sloane, opposite Jessica Chastain, HBO Films Fahrenheit 451 and the 2020 Sundance breakout Possessor opposite Christopher Abbot.

-His television roles include recurring as the crooked Southern lawyer Richard Shirley on Blindspot (NBC), Titans (Netflix), Departure (Peacock/GlobalTV), The Dresden Files (SyFy), Pure (WGN), Rogue (Direct), The Best Laid Plans, Crawford, Sunshine Sketches, At The Hotel (CBC) with guest-star appearances on Grey's Anatomy (ABC), Hudson and Rex (CITY), V-Wars (Syfy), Rookie Blue (Global & ABC), Remedy (Global), Motive (CTV), Beauty and The Beast, Nikita (The CW), Bitten, Alphas (Syfy), Warehouse 13 (Syfy), Frankie Drake, The Ron James Show, The Republic of Doyle, Murdoch Mysteries (CBC), Private Eyes, Saving Hope (CTV), The Listener (CTV), Flashpoint (CTV), The Art of More (Sony Crackle), Suits (USA) and many others.
+His television roles include series regular Medhi on The Trades (TV series) and recurring roles such as the crooked Southern lawyer Richard Shirley on Blindspot (NBC), Titans (Netflix), Departure (Peacock/GlobalTV), The Dresden Files (SyFy), Pure (WGN), Rogue (Direct), The Best Laid Plans, Crawford, Sunshine Sketches, At The Hotel (CBC) with guest-star appearances on Grey's Anatomy (ABC), Hudson and Rex (CITY), V-Wars (Syfy), Rookie Blue (Global & ABC), Remedy (Global), Motive (CTV), Beauty and The Beast, Nikita (The CW), Bitten, Alphas (Syfy), Warehouse 13 (Syfy), Frankie Drake, The Ron James Show, The Republic of Doyle, Murdoch Mysteries (CBC), Private Eyes, Saving Hope (CTV), The Listener (CTV), Flashpoint (CTV), The Art of More (Sony Crackle), Suits (USA) and many others.